patsastus/hive-arena-2025/docs/rules.md

 There can only ever be one entity per cell, which therefore prevents movement or additional building into that cell.

-All entities have a certain number of hit points, which represent the amount of damage they can take before they are destroyed.

 ## Game state

-In addition to the position and hit points of entities, the game state consists in:
+In addition to entities, the game state consists in:

 - the number of remaining flowers in each flower field of the map
 - the number of flowers in reserves for each player